chloe-sl/nuclear-recoil-JSONs/README.md

 corrected_energy:	Corrected recoil energy values (may be the same as recoil_energy)	(Number)

-#How does a CSV get turned into a JSON?
+# How does a CSV get turned into a JSON?
+jsons.py can turn a CSV into a JSON.
+Then, data_utils.py allows you to turn the JSON into a pandas dataframe and filter the data in various ways.